Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-Possible side effects can include vomiting, diarrhea, reduced appetite, tiredness, or behavior changes.
-Isoxazoline medicines such as sarolaner have also been associated with neurologic signs including tremors, unsteadiness, and seizures in some dogs.
-Contact a veterinarian if symptoms are persistent, severe, or unusual.
-Urgent care is appropriate for collapse, repeated seizures, trouble walking, facial swelling, or other signs of a serious reaction.
+Reported side effects can include vomiting, diarrhea, decreased appetite, lethargy, or behavior changes.
+Isoxazoline medicines, including sarolaner, have also been associated with neurologic reactions such as tremors, unsteadiness, and seizures in some animals.
+Contact a veterinarian for persistent, severe, or unusual symptoms.

 Rewards Program